 This is a training event for practitioners who work with young people in residential settings.
 It covers experiences and life events that contribute to the development of trauma, the role of the care environment.
 This includes attachment, trauma theory, how young people might present if they have experienced trauma, the process of resilience and how this can be supported.

 This training event will provide an overview of radicalisation based on the latest available evidence.
-It covers definitions and the nature and development of radicalisation, signs of potential radicalisation, and suggested courses for action.
+It covers definitions and the nature and development of radicalisation, signs of potential radicalisation, and suggested courses of action.

 Expectations of training delivery